/specs API · stack · security · numbers

 Migrations styleAdditive-only.
 Schema columns are never destructively renamed.

-Live reference instancejenni.noschmarrn.dev — production, currently on the Phase 6 build.
+Live reference instancejenni.noschmarrn.dev — production, currently on the Phase C build: trust layer at trust_version=1, TOTP-2FA, DE/EN content, and the authenticated author API all live.

 10 · API reference